If we want to use additional packages that is not available in Node core module, we can install them using npm, which is the Node package manager.

 npm ls --depth=0

-The package.json file keeps track of all packages we’ve installed locally to our project and meta data about the project as well, such as the descriptions, license, location, dependencies, scripts to build, launch and run.
+The package.json file keeps track of all packages we’ve installed locally to our project and metadata about the project, such as the descriptions, license, location, dependencies, and scripts to build, launch and run.

-To use 3rd-party packages in our project, we need to create package.json file.
+To use 3rd-party packages in our project, we need to create a package.json file.

-To create a package.json file, run npm init
+To create a package.json file, run the npm init

 $ npm init